grain-lang/grain/stdlib/float64.md

 pi : Float64
 ```

-PI represented as a Float64 value.
+Pi represented as a Float64 value.

 ### Float64.**tau**